-Yes, you can still get homeowners insurance after your dog bites someone — but that doesn’t mean your existing insurer will still be willing to cover your dog after a dog bite claim.
+Yes, you can still get homeowners insurance after your dog bites a person or another dog — but your existing insurer may not be willing to cover your dog after a dog-bite claim.
 When it’s time to renew your policy, your dog may be excluded from coverage or your insurer may choose not to renew your coverage at all.
-If your insurer will no longer include your dog in coverage or if your policy isn’t renewed, you should shop around for a policy that will include your pup.

 You can still get insurance even after your dog has bitten someone, but your insurance company may make changes to your policy to reflect the increased risk.
-When it’s time to renew your policy, you may be charged a higher premium or your insurer may offer you the option to renew your policy but exclude your dog from coverage.
+When it’s time to renew your policy, your homeowners insurance rates may go up or your insurer may offer you the option to renew your policy but exclude your dog from coverage.

-In the worst case scenario, your home insurance policy won’t be renewed at all, in which case you should use an insurance marketplace like Policygenius to compare coverage and rates with other insurance companies that might be more friendly to dogs with a history of bites.
-If you’re unable to find coverage, you may be able to apply for a FAIR (Fair Access to Insurance Requirements) Plan through your state, which is a last-resort insurance coverage option for high-risk homes.
+In the worst case scenario, your home insurance policy won’t be renewed at all, in which case you should use an insurance marketplace like Policygenius to compare coverage and rates with other insurance companies that are friendly to dogs with a history of biting.

 Insurance companies look at your claims history, so if you’ve filed a dog bite claim, you may have a hard time finding new homeowners insurance that will still cover your pup.
 If your dog is excluded from your home insurance, you can look into the following options:

-If you have trouble insuring your dog after it bites someone, you can look into umbrella insurance which is a seperate policy that adds an extra layer of liability protection to your existing insurance coverage.
-Umbrella insurance covers more causes of damage than personal liability coverage, including dog bites, and it also covers dog breeds that are often excluded from coverage, like rottweilers.
+If you have trouble insuring your dog after it bites someone, you can look into umbrella insurance, which is a separate policy that adds an extra layer of liability protection to your existing homeowners insurance coverage.
+Umbrella insurance covers more causes of damage than personal liability coverage, including dog bites.
+It also covers dog breeds that are often excluded from coverage, like Rottweilers.